Vallu01/quartz/content/Wild Beyond the Witchlight/Sessions/S19-230224-Campfire Story Time.md

 ## Recap of Last Session
 ![[S18-110224-The 3-step plan#Session Summary|no-h]]
 ## Session Summary
-The party returned to Little Oak to chat with the people rescued from Loomlurch.
+The party returned to [[Little Oak]] to chat with the people rescued from [[Loomlurch]].

-Sir Talavar confirmed that Zybilna is the sister of the 3 hags.
+[[Sir Talavar]] confirmed that [[Zybilna]] is the sister of the 3 hags.
 He also knew the Iggy and their full name Iggwilv.
-Who was adopted by Baba Yaga, the mother of hags.
+Who was adopted by [[Baba Yaga]], the mother of hags.
-The big tree and the big bridge both used to be intact back when Zybilna ruled.
+The big tree and the big bridge both used to be intact back when [[Zybilna]] ruled.
 And the 3 domains were not separated by mist back then.

-Pilot Wigglewog and Bullywug knight Morgort helped Sir Talavar escape the bullywugs in Downfall using a gas balloon.
+Pilot Wigglewog and Bullywug knight Morgort helped [[Sir Talavar]] escape the bullywugs in Downfall using a gas balloon.
 They crashed atop the Slanted Tower in Hither, where they were attacked by 3 giant snakes, Skabatha's pets.
-The pilot perished while Morgort stayed back in Downfall and Sir Talavar was captured.
+The pilot perished while Morgort stayed back in Downfall and [[Sir Talavar]] was captured.

 The Party met a member of the Valor's Call.
-A dwarf named Elkhorn.
-They fought the League of Malevolence in the Palace of the Heart's Desire, where Elkhorn was captured.
+A dwarf named [[Elkhorn]].
+They fought the League of Malevolence in the Palace of the Heart's Desire, where [[Elkhorn]] was captured.
 Valor's call include:
 - Ringlerun, Human Wizard
 	- Has a Staff of Power from a Merit